Death Guard 30K→40K Corruption Paint Scheme

 | 2 | Pin wash in armor recesses | Sepia Wash |

-Prime white first — full opaque coverage.
+Prime white first, sort of a full opaque coverage.
 Speed paints are translucent, so any grey showing through the primer will dull the bone color.
-You want bright and clean here because everything that comes after is going to dirty it up.
+You want it brighter and cleaner here because everything that comes after is going to dirty it up.
+That being said, you can see where some previous color is showing through, it gives the speed paint a sort of spotted appearance when put over top of it.
+For the Death Guard, I think it fits.

-The sepia wash goes into the recesses only (pin wash, not all-over).
-This keeps the flat armor panels clean while giving you shadow and definition in the cracks and panel lines.
-That contrast between clean panels and dark recesses is what sells the “this was once pristine armor” look.
+The sepia wash goes into the recesses only (armor, cracks & shadow spots, not really all-over).
+This keeps the flat armor panels cleaner while giving you definition in the cracks and panel lines.
+That contrast between clean panels and dark recesses is what will sell the “this was once pristine armor” look.

 Main Colors